Yes Sir, I Will

-Yes Sir, I Will was the fifth and penultimate album released in March 1983 by anarcho-punk band Crass.
-The album is a virulent attack on then-Prime Minister of the United Kingdom Margaret Thatcher and her government in the aftermath of the Falklands War and was set nearly wholly over a raging and an almost free-form improvised backing provided by the group's musicians.
+Yes Sir, I Will is the fifth album by anarcho-punk band Crass.
+Released in March 1983, the album is a virulent attack on then-Prime Minister of the United Kingdom Margaret Thatcher and her government in the aftermath of the Falklands War and was set nearly wholly over a raging and an almost free-form improvised backing provided by the group's musicians.

 Content

 Many of the lyrics from this album are extracted from Penny Rimbaud's extended poem Rocky Eyed.
 The original vinyl release presented the contents as one long piece split over both sides with no banding between songs, making it the longest punk rock song ever recorded.

 Rimbaud summarised the album in an interview with Radio Free France:

 Sleeve notes for the album include parts of Rimbaud's article The Pig's Head Controversy that originally appeared in the Crass-produced magazine International Anthem.

 The title, taken from a news report of a conversation between Charles, Prince of Wales and Falklands War veteran Simon Weston, is an ironic criticism.
 Charles, visiting the extensively, permanently burned Weston in the hospital, dryly told him to "Get well soon" and Weston's sincere reply is the album's cynical title.
 Rimbaud, commenting on this, has said, "That was the hook.
 That was such an audacious thing to do at the time.
 Especially given that one had to feel compassion for Simon Weston."

 The album has an extreme disparity between the aggression of the music and the peacefulness of the message.
 In an interview about the nature of the anger that often crossed between passion and aggression on the album, Gee Vaucher said: